 A regularly updated list of public events affected due to the coronavirus

-As COVID-19 continues to wreak havoc and social distancing becomes the necessary norm, COVID-19 has seen Manchester's tourism and events landscape change beyond recognition.
-Man City's Etihad stadium and events venue Manchester Central have become temporary home to the NHS, several hotels have been asked to house the homeless, while others house frontline health teams; Manchester Airport has closed all but one terminal and only key TfGM services continue to run in what has become a drastically changed landscape - one in which public venues must stay closed and the tourism and events scene take a temporary back seat.
-You can find out about the latest updates on Manchester City Council's coronavirus portal and there's more info on our special microsite.)
+With social distancing the necessary norm, COVID-19 has seen Manchester's tourism and events landscape change beyond recognition.
+Man City's Etihad stadium and events venue Manchester Central have become temporary home to the NHS; several hotels have been asked to house the homeless, while others house frontline health teams; Manchester Airport has closed all but one terminal; and public transport services remain much reduced...these are just some of the transformations to take place as society battles the pandemic (you can find latest updates on Manchester City Council's coronavirus portal and there's more info on our special microsite.)

 Below we’ve listed the major public events currently cancelled or postponed in Manchester.
 This list is subject to change and will be kept updated.

 St Ann’s Hospice’s flagship fundraising event has raised over £2million since its launch.
-Its fourteenth episode, originally due to run in April, has been delayed until Friday 19th June.
-Organisers say they ‘could not guarantee the appropriate levels of staffing to run a safe event’ if there is a peak in the virus, as currently expected.
-Statement here.
+Its fourteenth episode, originally due to run in April, will now take place 'virtually' in June.
+Find the new event here.

 Involving thousands of people and small businesses, Record Store Day sees vinyl shops host special events across the world.
-Having postponed celebrations until Saturday 20th June, organisers are now working with all those involved to make the change ‘as smooth as possible.’
+The event will now take place virtually via three following RSD 'drop' dates: Saturday 29th August, Saturday 26th September and Saturday 24th October.
 Statement here.

 Manchester Histories is a growing and dynamic charity that works collaboratively with people, organisations, and partners to reveal, share and celebrate Greater Manchester's diverse history and heritage.
 Its biennial June festival will become a 'digifest' in 2020; promising a collective online space and its own pop-up TV studio.
 More here.

 PINT OF SCIENCE | Postponed until 7th - 9th September

 This worldwide pub-science festival brings some of the world’s leading researchers to boozers in 24 countries.
 Its UK branch, including Manchester, has announced it will be postponed from May to 7th - 9th September and meanwhile is hosting a selection of events online.

 NOT QUITE LIGHT FESTIVAL | Postponed until Saturday 24th October